 For starters, always try to book your rental car in advance, as doing so on the spot will be much more expensive.

-It’s absolutely worth the extra bit of research looking at different providers and car models to see if you can make savings that way.
-The study shows differences of over £200 between different providers in the same location, so it really pays to compare, and if you’re only staying a week, you probably don’t need the flashiest or best car – just one big enough to get your group from A to B.
+It’s absolutely worth the extra bit of research – looking at different providers and car models to see if you can make savings that way.
+Remember that you’re only likely to be away for a short while, so you probably don’t need the flashiest or best car – just one big enough to get your group from A to B.

 Get 20% off your travel insurance quote from Staysure